OptionQaaf/optionqaaf-mobile/README.md

    - **Where to get the keys:** Create credentials in the [Google Cloud Console](https://console.cloud.google.com/) under **APIs & Services → Credentials**.
 Generate three API keys:
-       - iOS key restricted to the bundle identifier (`com.optionqaaf.app.demo`) with **Maps SDK for iOS** enabled.
+     - iOS key restricted to the bundle identifier (`com.optionqaaf.app`) with **Maps SDK for iOS** enabled.
      - Android key restricted to the package name + SHA-1 certificate with **Maps SDK for Android** enabled.
      - Web services key restricted to trusted IPs/HTTP referrers with **Places API** and **Geocoding API** enabled.
        Paste the respective keys into the environment variables above.
 Remember to add these values to your EAS secrets before building.

 ---